btcpayserver/magento2-plugin/README.md

 - When an order is placed in Magento and BTCPay was selected as a payment method, the customer is redirected to the payment page on your BTCPay Server.
 - The customer can pay there, or he can cancel his order.
 - When he cancels, the unpaid order is canceled freeing up reserved stock and the customer is sent back to the shopping cart page.
 This module will restore the contents of the shopping cart, so the customer does not need to start from scratch.
-- When the customer pays, BTCPay Server will be notified of the payment and will signal Magento on the changed transaction status.
+- When the customer pays, BTCPay Server will be notified of the payment and will signal Magento on the changed invoice status.
-- BTCPay Server pushes payment status changes to Magento, but Magento can also poll for transaction changes on it's own.
+- BTCPay Server pushes payment status changes to Magento, but Magento can also poll for invoice changes on it's own.
 We've built this as a safety net in case BTCPay Server cannot connect to Magento (i.e. during developement, behind a firewall).
-- Transaction updates from BTCPay Server to Magento are instant.
+- Invoice updates from BTCPay Server to Magento are instant.
 - Magento polls BTCPay Server for updates every 5 minutes.

 ## Which payment methods are supported?